Procurement Frameworks.

 Keep an audit trail

-An audit trail is a record of what you do when you buy cloud services on the Digital Marketplace.
+An audit trail is a record of what you do when you buy cloud services.
 You must be able to show that your assessment of services was fair and transparent.

 Follow the step-by-step guide to buying to download a copy of: